 Autumn term English in year 3

-During Autumn 2, our focus text was Beowulf by Michael Morpurgo.
+During Autumn 1, we learned lots of fascinating facts about the Loch Ness Monster and wrote our own magazine articles about it.
 After lots of speaking and listening activities and reading analysis, we gathered ideas for our own stories.
-The children developed their sentence level skills and included some fantastic description in their stories.
-After completing their stories, we studied newspaper reports and wrote a newspaper report about the Vikings attack on Lindisfarne, linking it to our work in history.
+The children developed their sentence level skills and included some dialogue in their stories.

-In Year 6 this term, we have based some of our work on The Nowhere Emporium by Ross Mackenzie.
-This amazing story inspired us to write in a range of styles and for different audiences, and also helped us develop our grammar, punctuation and spelling skills and our speaking and listening skills.
+In Year 6 this term, we have based our work on The Nowhere Emporium by Ross Mackenzie.
+This amazing story inspired us to write in a range of styles and for different audiences, and also helped us develop our grammar, punctuation and spelling skills, and our speaking and listening skills.